Stuart Forster, a professional photographer based in northeast England, shows photography of the Great Exhibition of the North’s opening event.

 More than 20,000 people gathered on Newcastle Quayside on the opening evening, during which poet Lemn Sissay also read a new work, Anthem of the North.
 Big screens and the public announcement system ensured that people on both sides of the River Tyne could see and hear what was going on.

 What was there to see at the opening event?

 The United Kingdom’s largest water sculpture has been installed in the River Tyne, between Newcastle Quayside and the Sage Gateshead.
-Created by Water Sculptures, based in Morecambe, its platform in more than 80 metres long.
+Created by Water Sculptures, based in Morecambe, its platform is more than 80-metres long.